microsoft/BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/README.md

-# nlp-with-luis sample
+# nlp with luis sample
-Bot Builder v4 natural language processing with LUIS bot sample
+Bot Framework v4 natural language processing with LUIS bot sample

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),

-This sample shows how to create a bot that uses Language Understanding (LUIS) to extract the intents from a user's message.
+This bot has been created using [Microsoft Bot Framework][1], it shows how to use LUIS, a Natural Language Understanding service to implement language understanding in a bot.
+The bot will use LUIS to extract language intents from a user's message.

-## Concepts introduced in this sample
-[Language Understanding (LUIS)](https://www.luis.ai) is a cloud-based API service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.

-## LUIS
-Language Understanding service (LUIS) allows your application to understand what a person wants in their own words.
-LUIS uses machine learning to allow developers to build applications that can receive user input in natural language and extract meaning from it.

-## Prerequisite
+## Prerequisites
-This sample requires prerequisites in order to run.
+This samples requires prerequisites in order to run.
 - [Required Prerequisites][41]

 ## To try this sample◊
 - Clone the repository